Roper Technologies (NYSE:ROP) Releases Q2 2021 Earnings Guidance

-Roper Technologies (NYSE:ROP) updated its second quarter 2021 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of 3.610-3.650 for the period, compared to the Thomson Reuters consensus estimate of $3.630.
+Roper Technologies (NYSE:ROP) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of 3.610-3.650 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.630.
 The company issued revenue guidance of -.Roper Technologies also updated its FY 2021 guidance to 14.750-15.000 EPS.

-Several research firms have issued reports on ROP.
-Oppenheimer increased their target price on shares of Roper Technologies from $460.00 to $505.00 and gave the stock an outperform rating in a research note on Wednesday, April 14th.
-Royal Bank of Canada lifted their target price on shares of Roper Technologies from $486.00 to $499.00 and gave the stock an outperform rating in a research report on Wednesday.
-JPMorgan Chase & Co. decreased their target price on shares of Roper Technologies from $320.00 to $310.00 and set an underweight rating on the stock in a research report on Monday, February 1st.
-Barclays lifted their target price on shares of Roper Technologies from $445.00 to $500.00 and gave the stock an overweight rating in a research report on Wednesday.
-Finally, Argus raised their price target on shares of Roper Technologies from $440.00 to $490.00 and gave the stock a buy rating in a report on Wednesday.
-Two research analysts have rated the stock with a sell rating, one has assigned a hold rating and six have given a buy rating to the stock.
-The company has a consensus rating of Hold and an average price target of $447.67.
+ROP has been the subject of several research reports.
+Argus upped their price target on shares of Roper Technologies from $440.00 to $490.00 and gave the company a buy rating in a research report on Wednesday, April 28th.
+Barclays increased their target price on shares of Roper Technologies from $445.00 to $500.00 and gave the stock an overweight rating in a research note on Wednesday, April 28th.
+JPMorgan Chase & Co. reduced their price objective on Roper Technologies from $320.00 to $310.00 and set an underweight rating for the company in a research note on Monday, February 1st.
+Royal Bank of Canada boosted their target price on Roper Technologies from $486.00 to $499.00 and gave the company an outperform rating in a report on Tuesday.
+Finally, Oppenheimer lifted their price objective on shares of Roper Technologies from $460.00 to $505.00 and gave the company an outperform rating in a research report on Wednesday, April 14th.
+Two analysts have rated the stock with a sell rating, one has given a hold rating and six have given a buy rating to the company.
+Roper Technologies has a consensus rating of Hold and a consensus price target of $447.67.

-The firm also recently declared a quarterly dividend, which was paid on Thursday, April 22nd.
-Investors of record on Monday, April 5th were given a dividend of $0.563 per share.
-This is a boost from Roper Technologies’s previous quarterly dividend of $0.56.
-This represents a $2.25 dividend on an annualized basis and a yield of 0.50%.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, April 22nd.
+Stockholders of record on Monday, April 5th were issued a $0.563 dividend.
+This represents a $2.25 dividend on an annualized basis and a dividend yield of 0.50%.
+This is an increase from Roper Technologies’s previous quarterly dividend of $0.56.
 The ex-dividend date was Thursday, April 1st.
 Roper Technologies’s dividend payout ratio (DPR) is 17.24%.

-In related news, CFO Robert Crisci sold 6,000 shares of Roper Technologies stock in a transaction dated Monday, April 19th.
+In related news, CFO Robert Crisci sold 6,000 shares of the company’s stock in a transaction on Monday, April 19th.
 The shares were sold at an average price of $422.83, for a total transaction of $2,536,980.00.
-Following the completion of the transaction, the chief financial officer now directly owns 41,287 shares of the company’s stock, valued at approximately $17,457,382.21.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Following the completion of the sale, the chief financial officer now directly owns 41,287 shares of the company’s stock, valued at approximately $17,457,382.21.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
 Company insiders own 1.90% of the company’s stock.

-A hedge fund recently raised its stake in Roper Technologies stock.
-OLD Mission Capital LLC boosted its holdings in shares of Roper Technologies, Inc. (NYSE:ROP) by 111.0% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 14,161 shares of the industrial products company’s stock after acquiring an additional 7,449 shares during the period.
-OLD Mission Capital LLC’s holdings in Roper Technologies were worth $5,595,000 at the end of the most recent reporting period.
-91.73% of the stock is currently owned by hedge funds and other institutional investors.
+An institutional investor recently raised its position in Roper Technologies stock.
+OLD Mission Capital LLC boosted its position in Roper Technologies, Inc. (NYSE:ROP) by 111.0% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 14,161 shares of the industrial products company’s stock after buying an additional 7,449 shares during the quarter.
+OLD Mission Capital LLC’s holdings in Roper Technologies were worth $5,595,000 at the end of the most recent quarter.
+91.73% of the stock is owned by hedge funds and other institutional investors.

 Roper Technologies, Inc designs and develops software, and engineered products and solutions.
 The company offers management, campus solutions, laboratory information management, enterprise management, information solutions, transportation management, financial and compliance management, cloud-based financial analytics and performance management, and diagnostic and laboratory information system software; and software, services, and technologies for foodservice operations.